olkal/ATTINY-programmable-Power-switch/README.md

 # ATTINY Power switch
 This programmable MOSFET high side on/off power switch is based on the ATTINY85 chip and is intended for battery powered devices.

-###Lipo cells 1-3
+### Lipo cells 1-3
--Max operating voltage 16.0V (18V never exceed)
+- Max operating voltage 16.0V (18V never exceed)
--Max current: needs to be tested, but up to 5A should be very safe.
+- Max current: needs to be tested, but up to 5A should be very safe.
 See MOSFET data sheet for info.
--Current draw in "off" mode with BOD disabled: 3uA -Current draw in "off" mode with BOD enabled: 20uA
+- Current draw in "off" mode with BOD disabled: 3uA
+- Current draw in "off" mode with BOD enabled: 20uA

-###Configurable features in config.h file:
+### Configurable features in config.h file:
--LED behaviour
+- LED behaviour
--Low battery voltage threshold, LED warning
+- Low battery voltage threshold, LED warning
--Very low battery voltage threshold, power off
+- Very low battery voltage threshold, power off
--Button press and hold for a set time for power on -Button press and hold for set time for power off -Timer, delayed power off
+- Button press and hold for a set time for power on
+- Button press and hold for set time for power off
+- Timer, delayed power off
--Timer, after power has been on for set time, switch power off -PB3 pin signal (to for example a Raspberry Pi) initiating controlled shut-down, then switch the power off after a set time delay
+- Timer, after power has been on for set time, switch power off
+- PB3 pin signal (to for example a Raspberry Pi) initiating controlled shut-down, then switch the power off after a set time delay
 -  +lots of other possibilities...

-###Battery/voltage features using button switch:
+### Battery/voltage features using button switch:
--Auto calibrating internal voltmeter
+- Auto calibrating internal voltmeter
--Auto set number of cells
+- Auto set number of cells